PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `347 passed in 20.85s`, plus the branch-changed broad related suite with `1392 passed in 24.26s`.

+The sole boundary-input Transpose/StridedSlice/QDQ/Concat production call now retains its existing four-counter dictionary as `_terminal_boundary_stridedslice_qdq_concat_stats`.
+Recovery outer-boundary contracts now distinguish that assignment from the later raw successor while preserving the live Session LayoutState, Swish-residual closure, owner behavior, and TensorFlow-free boundary.
+The retained value has no consumer.

+This checkpoint passes the focused boundary-StridedSlice/recovery accounting gate with `349 passed in 20.54s`, plus the branch-changed broad related suite with `1394 passed in 24.34s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.